 The District has a Security Surveillance System which is dedicated to all security aspects of the District.
-The Security Surveillance System is located in the Sr. Security Monitors Office of the High School.
+The Security Surveillance System is located within the PCSD Director of Security and Safety Office located in the High School.
 Presently, the District has 130 operational cameras: Morse School (3), Jane Bolin Administration Building (6), Middle School Hallways (31), Middle School Kitchen (9), High School interior and exterior (72).
 Nine of those 30 cameras are Pan Tilt Zoom (PTZ).